 If you’re over 65, don’t rely on Medicare or private health insurance.
 Medicare doesn’t pay for custodial care, and private health insurance rarely pays any of the cost of long-term care.

 If you expect to have very little money when you need long-term care services, you might qualify for Medicaid, a government program that pays the medical and long-term care expenses of poor people.
-If you expect to be in that situation, you may not need to buy long-term care insurance, because your state’s Medicaid program may pay your long-term care expenses.
-Buying long-term care insurance may only save the state—not you—money.
-Although this may change, the exception is if you live in California, Connecticut, Indiana, or New York, states that have a Partnership for Long-Term Care program.
+If you expect to be in that situation, you probably shouldn’t buy long-term care insurance, because your state’s Medicaid program will pay your long-term care expenses.
+Buying long-term care insurance would only save the state—not you—money.
+The exception is if you live in California, Connecticut, Indiana, or New York, states that have a Partnership for Long-Term Care program.
 For residents of these four states, buying long-term care insurance does offer an additional benefit.

-If you expect to have a lot of money when you need long-term care services, you still may prefer to pay your long-term care expenses with long-term care insurance.
-However, you could plan to pay for the care “out of pocket”—that is, as a regular expense.
+If you expect to have a lot of money when you need long-term care services, you also probably shouldn’t buy long-term care insurance.
+Instead, you should plan to pay for the care “out of pocket”—that is, as a regular expense.
+One financial advisor suggested in a newspaper interview that if your net worth is in the $1.5 million range, not including the value of your home, you could safely skip buying long-term care insurance and treat long-term care expenses, if they arise, as you do your other bills.

 If you fall in-between these two categories, owning long-term care insurance, like all other insurance coverages, offers peace-of-mind benefits as well as financial ones.
 For example, a recent survey of people age 50 and over asked how confident they were that they could pay for long-term care services if they needed them.
 Among those with long-term care policies, 52 percent said they were very confident and another 40 percent said they were somewhat confident.
 Among those who didn’t own a long-term care policy, only 8 percent were very confident and only 27 percent were somewhat confident.

-But if you’re under 85--you shouldn't ignore the topic of long-term care insurance because
+But if you’re under 85—and especially if you’re under 65—that doesn’t mean you should ignore the topic of long-term care insurance because

 - You might already be unable to buy long-term care insurance.
 Wakely Consulting Group, an actuarial firm, studied applicants for long-term care insurance in 2003-2004; the findings: 11 percent of applicants in their 50s, 19 percent in their 60s and 43 percent in their 70s were rejected.